mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/operations/infrastructure-providers/configure-azure-infrastructure-provider/index.md

 - Enter a name for your infrastructure provider.
 Select a name that matches the Azure user.
 - Use the values assigned when you created the service principal above:
-  - Fill in Client ID with the `APP_ID` value.
+  - Fill in Client App ID with the `APP_ID` value.
-  - Fill in Client Secret with the `PASSWORD` value.
+  - Fill in Client Password with the `PASSWORD` value.
   - Fill in Tenant ID with the `TENANT` value.
   - Fill in Subscription ID with the `SUBSCRIPTION_ID` value.
 - Select **Verify and Save** to verify the credentials are valid and to save your provider.